Resident Evil: Revelations 2: Plot

 Claire and Moira follow a note supposedly left by Neil to meet him at a nearby factory, only to walk into a series of traps they narrowly survive.
 After passing through the sewers, the pair gain access to the Overseer's tower, where they witness a meeting between Neil and Alex Wesker.
 It is revealed that Neil, a former member of the FBC, was behind his employees' abduction to aid Alex in exchange for a sample of the Uroboros Virus, intending to use it to restore the FBC.
 Alex injects Neil with Uroboros instead, causing him to mutate into a hulking monstrosity.
 Claire and Moira are forced to kill him.

 Six months later, Barry and Natalia escape from a mutated Alex and work their way from the sewer back to the surface.
-As they go, Barry tells Natalia about a tragic event concerning his two daughters; Moira accidentally shot her younger sister Polly when they were playing with one of Barry’s guns.
+As they go, Barry tells Natalia about a tragic event concerning his two daughters; Moira accidentally shot her younger sister Polly when they were playing with one of Barry's guns.
 Although the fault was his, Barry blamed Moira for the accident, causing a huge strain on their relationship.
 Polly survived, but Moira developed a fear of guns as a result of the incident.
 Afterwards, Barry and Natalia travel through a dilapidated mine infested with monsters.
-Alex ambushes them on the other side and throws Barry into a ravine, but when she tries to kill Natalia, the little girl impassively stares back into her eyes, causing Alex to withdraw in terror.
+Alex ambushes them on the other side and throws Barry into a ravine, but when she tries to kill Natalia, the little girl fearlessly stares back into her eyes, causing Alex to withdraw in terror.